• Skip to content

 • what foods to avoid

-• how to introduce solids safely – how to avoid choking and what to do about allergies
+• how to introduce solids safely – how to avoid choking and what to do about allergies.

 In the webinar, you’ll be able to ask questions, share experiences, and hear other parents’ experiences and ideas.

-Presented by: Yasna Meldrum
+Presented by: Katie Marks

-When: Tuesday 18 October 2022, 7 pm AEDT or at these times in other states.
+When: Tuesday 12 November 2024, 8 pm AEDT or at these times in other states.

 Duration: 40 minutes, followed by a 20-minute question and answer session.